jgaa/darkspeak/doc/protocol.md

 The Transport Layer is a simple binary format with a header and a payload.

-The header is a packed, binary structure with the following fields:
+The header is a flat, binary structure with the following fields:

-- **version**   1 byte, Version of the Dark Speak protocol used.
-- **channel** 2 bytes unsigned integer in Big Endian format
 - **size**    2 bytes unsigned integer in Big Endian format.
 Size in bytes of the payload.

+*encrypted part*.
+Everything following the size is encrypted with the receivers public key.

+- **version** 1 byte
+- **md5** 16 byte md5 checksum for the remainder of the packet.
+- **channel** 2 bytes unsigned integer in Big Endian format

+The payload follows directly after the header.

-- **payload**   array of unsigned bytes with the payload.
+- **payload** The payload.

-**Version**: The only version defined at this time is 1, which is the current version.
+**Size**: Size of the packet in bytes, excluding the 2 byte size header.

+**Version**: Version of the Dark Speak protocol used.

+**Md5**: Checksum to detect transmission errors.
+Since the checksum is encrypted it is tamper-proof, and should be safe to use.
+We use prefer md5 here because it is fast to calculate and occupies only 16 bytes.

 **Channel**: This is used to route the message to an appropriate handler.
 - Channel 0 is the control channel.
 This channel require the payload to be in json format.
 - File transfer handles are used to transfer raw chunks of data from a file

-**Size**: Size of the payload in bytes.
+Channels are allocated incrementally, and may wrap around.
+Only one channel with a  given id can be active at any time.

-**Payload**: Encrypted blob of data.
-It consists of exactly the number of bytes specified in the size field.
-The payload is always encrypted using the recipients public key.
+**Payload**: Blob of data.
+It consists of exactly the number of bytes specified in the size field, minus the encrypted part of the header (currently 19 bytes).

 ## Packet layer
 The packet layer is used to send requests and responses.
 The packages are encoded as json, and initially the encoding must be us-ascii.